makerdao/endgame-toolkit/script/input/314311/phase-1b/README.md

-Script inputs for Mainnet for `phase-1b`.
+Script inputs for Tenderly Testnets for `phase-1b`.